Vetchinkin (crater)

 This crater is heavily worn and eroded, and little remains of the original outer rim.
 The satellite crater Vetchinkin K falls across the eastern side of the rim, and Vetchinkin Q forms a small but prominent crater in the southwestern part of the floor.
 The remainder of the crater interior is marked by various small craterlets and minor impacts, and there is little to distinguish this feature from the surrounding battered terrain.

-Naming

 The crater is named after the Russian physicist and engineer Vladimir Vetchinkin.
 Prior to its naming in 1970 by the IAU, this crater was known as Crater 215.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Vetchinkin.